strawberryjello/downloader/README.md

 - `--scheme-host` - The scheme and host in one string, for files containing relative URLs

+- `--scheme` - The scheme, for files containing scheme-less URLs

 A `help` command is also available (Thor built-in) that will display the options for each command, eg:

     $ bundle exec exe/downloader help batch